globalpayments/rxp-ios/README.md

 ### Delegate Callbacks

-There are three possible outcomes from the HPP interaction
+There are three possible outcomes from the HPP interaction:

 1) It concluded successfully.
 This returns the decoded JSON from HPP, parsed as a native Dictionary of name / value pairs.

 2) It failed with an error.
-This returns an object of the NSError Class, you can access properties such as code and localizedDescription for more details on the error.
+This returns an object of the Error Class, you can access properties such as code and localizedDescription for more details on the error.

 3) It was cancelled by the user.